House Republicans file impeachment resolution against Deputy AG Rod Rosenstein

 A spokesperson for Meadows told NBC News on Wednesday night that the resolution isn't considered a "privileged" motion, meaning whether it eventually comes up for a floor vote is in the hands of the Republican leadership.

-The distinction is crucial.
+The distinction is crucial, and the measure is unlikely to pass without the support of the House leadership.
 House Speaker Paul Ryan, R-Wis., said last week that Rosenstein should be allowed to finish his investigation.

 "Nothing's changed," Ryan said last week.